RasmusEdgar/pmm_rep/README.md

 This script will create a multipart email report containing both a html and a 79 width column fixed text version.

+NOTE: The script is hardcoded to set begin date to the preceding monday.
+This should be easy to adjust yourself.

 ## Prerequisites

 I recommend that this script runs in a local::lib environment and there is a postfix/ssmtp/sendmail relay service running on the platform (Linux) where you choose deploy it.